Kaitiaki Technical Support, Ngāti Whātua Ōrākei Whai Maia Limited

-Working with the environment has always been her goal, says Hinengarangi Makoare who is currently completing a Bachelor of Science in Applied Conservation and Geospatial Science.
+Working with the environment has always been her goal, says Hinengarangi Makoare who completed a Bachelor of Science in Applied Conservation and Geospatial Science.

 “Coming from strong Niuean and Māori backgrounds, I grew up with an understanding of the environment and its importance, value and sacredness.
 In high school I began to understand the importance of people, connection and your whakapapa; where you come from.
 It was then that I decided I wanted a job that incorporated this with work in the environment.

 “I decided to study at AUT because the environmental sciences papers aligned with the path I wanted to take towards my career choice.
-My dream is to work alongside my people to further protect and preserve our land, sea, resources and traditions.
-I would love to work either here in Aotearoa or in the Pacific.”
+My dream was to work alongside my people to further protect and preserve our land, sea, resources and traditions either here in Aotearoa or in the Pacific.”

 Crafting your own path